-- 4.6.3 In instances where the application is deemed not complete, the supervisor should inform the applicant without delay, and the applicant should be provided the opportunity to provide additional information to complete the application for consideration. - 4.6.4 In assessing the application documents, the supervisor could rely on audits by external bodies, actuarial reports, or in the case of branches or foreign subsidiaries on the opinion of other supervisors.
+- 4.4 The supervisor assesses applications, makes decisions and informs applicants of the decision within a reasonable time, which is clearly specified, and without undue delay. - 4.4.1 The supervisor should require an entity to submit an application if it proposes to conduct insurance activities.
+The application should include information on the types of business to be written and contain all the documents and information required by the legislation to confirm that the licensing requirements are met. - 4.4.2 In instances where the application is deemed not complete, the supervisor should inform the applicant without delay, and the applicant should be given the opportunity to provide additional information to complete the application. - 4.4.3 In assessing the application, the supervisor could rely on audits by external bodies, actuarial reports, or in the case of branches or foreign subsidiaries on the opinion of other supervisors.
 Supervisors should consider the reports or opinions from these various sources carefully and apply their own judgment in making the final decision on the application.
-Before placing reliance on such reports from external auditors or actuaries, supervisors should consider: - whether the external auditors and actuaries have the necessary expertise and experience to perform the roles; and - their independence from the entity and the consideration they give to the protection of the policyholders' interests. - 4.6.5 The supervisor should finalise its decision within a reasonable timeframe.
-A time period should be indicated to the applicant for the assessment procedure, commencing from the date on which all application documentation has been submitted to the supervisor.
+Before placing reliance on reports from external auditors or actuaries, supervisors should consider:

+- whether the external auditors and actuaries have the necessary expertise and experience to perform the roles; and - their independence from the entity and the consideration they give to the protection of policyholders' interests. - 4.4.4 The supervisor should make its assessment and finalise its decision within a reasonable timeframe and without undue delay.
+A time period should be indicated to the applicant for the assessment procedure, commencing from the date on which all complete application documentation has been submitted to the supervisor.
 Within this period, the supervisor should decide on the acceptability of the application for a licence.
-However, if the supervisor has not come to a decision within the indicated timeframe, the licence cannot be considered granted. - 4.7 The supervisor refuses to issue a licence where the applicant does not meet the licensing requirements.
-The supervisor has the authority to impose additional requirements, conditions or restrictions on an applicant where appropriate. - 4.7.1 In general, requirements, conditions or restrictions that are imposed on an applicant at the point of issue of the licence deal with the scope of activities that an insurer is permitted to conduct or the nature of customers with whom insurance should be carried out (e.g. retail versus sophisticated customers).
-The supervisor has the authority to impose additional requirements, conditions or restrictions on an applicant not only at the point of issue of the licence, but also as part of its on-going supervision of the insurer.
-Further standards and guidance on supervisory review and reporting and on preventive and corrective action can be found in other IAIS work under those respective topics.
-(ICP 9 Supervisory Review and Reporting and ICP 10 Preventive and Corrective Measures).
+However, this does not preclude the supervisor from conducting additional due diligence if necessary.
+If the supervisor has not come to a decision within the indicated timeframe and the licence cannot be granted, the supervisor should communicate the reason for the delay to the applicant. - 4.5 The supervisor refuses to issue a licence where the applicant does not meet the licensing requirements.
+Where the supervisor issues a licence, it imposes additional requirements, conditions or restrictions on an applicant where appropriate.
+If the licence is denied, conditional or restricted, the applicant is provided with an explanation. - In general, requirements, conditions or restrictions that are imposed on an applicant at the point of issue of the licence deal with the scope of activities that an insurance legal entity is permitted to conduct or the nature of its customers (e.g. retail versus sophisticated customers).
+If necessary, the supervisor should impose additional requirements, conditions or restrictions on an applicant not only at the point of issue of the licence, but also as part of its on-going supervision of the insurance legal entity.
+Further standards and guidance on supervisory review and reporting and on preventive and corrective action can be found in ICP 9 (Supervisory Review and Reporting) and ICP 10 (Preventive and Corrective Measures). - 4.5.2 The denial of a licence or conditions or restrictions on a licence should be confirmed in writing to the applicant.
+The explanation should be provided to the applicant in a transparent manner.
+Supervisors should convey their concerns with regard to an applicant's proposed insurance activities and explain the reasons for imposing licensing conditions or restrictions.